Tokens

 Webhooks

-One way is leveraging a distributed event system that notifies services when refresh tokens have been revoked.
+One method leverages a distributed event system that notifies services when refresh tokens have been revoked.
 The IdP broadcasts an event when a refresh token is revoked and other backends/services listen for the event.
-When an event is received the backends/services update a local cache that maintains a set of users whose refresh tokens have been revoked.
-This cache is checked whenever a JWT is verified to determine if the JWT should be revoked or not.
-This is all based on the duration of JWTs and expiration instant of individual JWTs.
+If you squint, you might see something similar to the non-standardized “backend interaction” mentioned in RFC 7009.
+When an event is received, the backends/services update a local cache that maintains a set of users whose refresh tokens have been revoked.
+This cache is checked whenever a JWT is verified to determine if the JWT should be honored.

 Example: Revoking JWTs in FusionAuth